etcyl/embedded-os/assignment1/readme.txt

         1. !x:
         repeat the (absolute) input line numbered x (but only if it is one of the saved commands -- there maybe less than 5).
         In addition to storing a copy of the command, display the original input line or display an error message if the argument x is i           invalid.
-        NOTE this does not work yet beyond !99.
         NOTE: this only works for x arguments [1, 5], i.e. !1, !2, !3, !4, and !5 provide the last 5 lines respectively.

         2. exit: